omega8cc/boa/docs/MODULES.md

  css_gzip, javascript_aggregator, memcache, memcache_admin,
  search_krumo, stage_file_proxy -- dropped from the maintenance
       lists; nothing in owl.sh or the night workers refers to them.

+ automated_cron ------------- [D8-D11] ---------- a D8+ core module,
+      and nothing is disabled on D8+ at all.
+It is still listed in _MODULES_FORCE, but that only changes how a module already on the day's OFF list is handled, and it is on no OFF list.

  varnish -------------------- [D6,D7] ----------- never disabled
       per site: it is purged from the bundled o_contrib tree by